nockawa/Tomate/doc/doc/lifetime-instances.md

 # Lifetime of unmanaged struct-based instances
 .net features two kinds of types: classes and structs.

-- Instances of classes have their lifetime tracked by the references to each of them, the garbage collector takes care of releasing the memory of instances that are no longer reachable.
+- Instances of classes (aka reference types) have their lifetime tracked by the references to each of them, the garbage collector takes care of releasing the memory of instances that are no longer reachable.
 It couldn't be easier for the user and it's as safe as it can be.
-- Instances of struct are...different.
+- Instances of struct (aka value types) are...different.
 Initially in .net a struct was only passed through method calls and/or instances' field by __copy only__.
 Things got more complex when microsoft introduced the concept of [ref struct](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/ref-struct).

 ## Unmanaged struct and GC-free "long-term" storage
 Struct based types can be split into two kinds: